 Altitude– does it make a difference?
 I’m not sure.
 I live at about 5,000 ft above sea level.
 The eggs tested were all cooked at my current elevation.
 If you are at sea level, I’d love to hear your results and alterations to this recipe.
 I’ve heard there is a slight difference in cook time depending on elevation, but my guess is, this applies to much higher elevations, above 7-8,ooo feet or more.

-Numbers-I tested the eggs in Instant Pot Hard Boiled Eggs in four groups of batches in the Instant Pot: groups of 4 eggs, 6 eggs and 12 eggs.
+Numbers-I cooked the eggs in four groups of batches in the Instant Pot: groups of 4 eggs, 6 eggs and 12 eggs.
 I did not see any difference in amount of eggs or changes to cooking time depending on the size of the Instant Pot I used.
 As I said earlier, I have both 6 & 8 quart Instant Pots.

 The rack– I used the rack that comes with the Instant Pot to cook the eggs.
-The eggs will scorch if cooked directly on the bottom of the insert to the Instant Pot, so make sure to use the metal rack, or a metal or silicone steaming basket will work as well.
+The eggs will scorch if cooked directly on the bottom of the insert to the Instant Pot, so make sure to use the metal rack, or a metal or silicone steaming basket.